Hyungsub Kim

 About Me

-Hello, I am working as a postdoctoral researcher in Department of Computer Science at Purdue University.
-Previously, I earned my Ph.D. from Purdue University in December 2023, where I was fortunate to be co-advised by Prof. Dongyan Xu, Prof. Antonio Bianchi, and Prof. Z. Berkay Celik.
+Hello, I am an assistant professor in Department of Computer Science at Indiana University Bloomington.
+Previously, I earned my Ph.D. from Purdue University in December 2023, where I was co-advised by Prof. Dongyan Xu, Prof. Antonio Bianchi, and Prof. Z. Berkay Celik.
 Before joining the Ph.D. program I was a researcher at Agency for Defense Development.
-I received my M.S. from POSTECH under the supervision of Prof. Jong Kim.

-I’m looking for highly-motivated students.
-If you are interested in working with me, drop me an email.
+I’m looking for highly motivated and ambitious students.
+If you are interested in working with me, please fill out this form.

 (info This website doesn't track any visitors, which means that you don't need to worry about disclosing your identity.)